Many people who care for a loved one, friend, or neighbor don’t think of themselves as caregivers, but if you routinely…

 If you help care for a family member or friend, you are not alone!

-Support is available through the King County Caregiver Support Network.
+Help is just a click away via the King County Caregiver Support Network.

 Services are provided for unpaid primary caregivers of older adults and adults with disabilities only.